 Musalaha is a non-profit organization that promotes and facilitates reconciliation between Israelis and Palestinians from diverse ethnic and religious backgrounds, based on the life and teaching of Jesus.

-Musalaha, which means "reconciliation" in Arabic, was founded in 1990 by Salim J. Munayer.
+Musalaha, which means "reconciliation" in Arabic, was founded in 1990.
 Since its creation, an executive board of Palestinian and Israeli community and church leaders has led this ministry of reconciliation in taking steps towards unity in our society.

 This year, we used our Annual Women’s Conference to introduce as many new women as possible to the need for reconciliation.
 We proposed an idea to our experienced participants to bring a friend, acquaintance, and ideally someone younger than them, so that we could pass on our hope to the next generation.